 If you like playing video games, try games that require you to move your whole body, not just your thumbs.

-Aim to exercise about 2.5 hours a week.
+Aim to exercise about 2.5 hours a week or more.
 Do moderate-intensity aerobic and muscle-strengthening activities.
 Depending on your schedule, you could exercise 30 minutes 5 days a week or 45 to 60 minutes 3 days a week.